 ~It is your responsibility to ascertain that your medical provider is a participating provider with your insurance company.

 ~You are responsible for verifying your insurance benefits and coverage prior to any visits so that you are not billed for unanticipated charges.
 Some insurance companies do not cover some routine and non-routine services.
-Non-covered services will be billed directly to the patient.
+Non-covered services will be billed directly to the patient./p>

-Insurance Payment for Lab Tests
+Insurance Payment For Lab Tests

 Because of the rising cost of medical care, some insurers are changing their policies regarding payment for laboratory tests.
 Simply speaking, lab tests are of two types: diagnostic tests and screening tests.

-Diagnostic tests - Your doctor orders diagnostic tests when he or she becomes aware of signs or symptoms of a specific problem or when monitoring the course and treatment of disease or injury.
+Your doctor orders diagnostic tests when he or she becomes aware of signs or symptoms of a specific problem or when monitoring the course and treatment of disease or injury.
 Even if a test is ordered to monitor a disease, some insurers place a limit on how often the company will pay for it for you.
 If your doctor believes that a test must be performed more often than your insurer allows and you choose to follow your doctor’s advice, you will be responsible for paying for the test.

-Screening tests - Your doctor may order screening tests as part of a checkup or annual exam.
+Your doctor may order screening tests as part of a checkup or annual exam.
 In general, screening tests are performed to try to prevent health problems, rather than treat them.
 Appropriate screening tests are based on factors sucn as your age, personal and family history, and generally accepted medical practice.
 Some insurers place a limit on the number of times the company will pay for a specific test for you.
 If you choose to have the test regardless of the insurer’s limit, you will have to pay for it.

-Deciding to have a test for which your insurer will not pay - Tests ordered for screening purposes can be an invaluable tool in managing your health.
+Tests ordered for screening purposes can be an invaluable tool in managing your health.
 They can confirm your general well-being or indicate that a health problem exists – even before symptoms appear.
 If your insurance will not pay for a test, does that mean you don’t need it?
 No. Whether a test is appropriate is based on a discussion between you and your physician, regardless of whether an insurance company will pay.

 Birmingham Internal Medicine Associates, P.C. is not financially affiliated with the laboratory that performs your diagnostic testing.